BioInfoAPS/BioInfoAPS.github.io/_episodes/04-parse.md

 ~~~
 {: .output}

-> This script has a new argument `-outfmt 5`.
+> This script has a new argument `-outfmt 5` for `blastn` command.
 This will output the result in XML format.
 > The `.out` files you generated in previous section is not in XML format.
 {: .notes}